 It was my great pleasure and privilege to interview this amazing “Star” of the Sew, Although I thought I really knew Ashley as I have known her since her birth, it turns out I was so wrong.
 When you read about this wonderful young woman you will understand why she is the first “star” to walk our red carpet.
-She is a practising Christian, in the true sense of the word.
+She is a practicing Christian, in the true sense of the word.
 She spreads love everywhere she goes and to everyone she meets.

 Home-schooled by her Mother, Sharon, Ashley was able to pursue different pursuits that were of interest to her.
 At the age of twelve, she heard of “Building Blocks” a home that cared for infants from newborn up to the age of two and she volunteered her services.
-Looking after babies, feeding, bathing and cuddling, in fact, all that little ones need.
+Looking after babies, feeding, bathing, and cuddling, in fact, all that little ones need.

 The Sew Girls